Developer API for surrogate models

 predict_variance_derivatives(x, kx)

-Predict the derivation of the variance at a point
+Provide the derivatives of the variance of the model at a set of points.

 predict_variances(x)